ericlin1001/AdaptivePDE/readme.md

-###Adpative Parallel Differential Evolution for PEC
+#Adpative Parallel Differential Evolution for PEC
-#What's purpose of the paper?
+##What's purpose of the paper?
 Why do i want to write it?
----
 1.It features on adaptive assgining task.
 2.Achieving the theoretical limit of speedup ratio.
 3.On different setting cpu, we achive the best time.

-#What do I want from the program?
+##What do I want from the program?
 What's the program for?
----
 Cluster setting:
 ComputerNo.
 Note hasChecked
 1		MainHost